London National Preview, Tips, Runners & Trends

 London National Trend Analysis

-The course which has produced the most winners of the London National is Cheltenham, there has been a total number of 4 winners of this race who ran at Cheltenham last time out.
-The next best course which has produced the second most winners is Wincanton, there has been a total number of 3 winners of this race who ran at Wincanton last time out.
+The course which has produced the most winners of the London National is Cheltenham; there have been a total of 4 winners of this race who ran at Cheltenham last time out.
+The next best course, which has produced the second most winners, is Wincanton; there have been a total of 3 winners of this race who ran at Wincanton last time out.

-The race is open to both sexes with the Male runners having produced a total of 18 winners from a total of 176 runners whilst the Female runners have produced 1 winner from a total of 5 runners.
+The race is open to both sexes, with male runners having produced a total of 19 winners from a total of 186 runners, while female runners have produced 1 winner from a total of 5 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the London National: